What is the process for resin driveway installations?

 installation, edging, and applying

 resin.
-Continue reading to see how our process looks with images!
+Continue reading to see how the process looks with images!

 Enquire Now

-For example, if your driveway has cracks, potholes, or major movement in the groundworks, we must dig everything up, and install a new base.
+For example, if your driveway has cracks, potholes, or major movement in the groundworks, everything must be dug up, and new base installed.

-If your driveway is in an acceptable state, with concrete, tarmac, or slabs, we might be able to use some of it, or all of it, as the base.
+If your driveway is in an acceptable state, with concrete, tarmac, or slabs, some of it, or all of it, might be good enough to use as the base.

 With one of our recent projects, half of the driveway needed a new base, because it was a small front garden with grass, and the other half was tarmac, which we could use as the base.
 This way, you will get to see both scenarios.